MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-split-method-text.md

 # SPLIT Method

-Is an instance method that splits the text into a list of sub-texts based on the texts provided as arguments.
+The SPLIT method is an instance method that splits the text into a list of sub-texts based on the texts provided as arguments.
 ```
 Substrings := Value.SPLIT(Separators)
 ```
 ## Parameters
 *Separators*
 &emsp;Type: List of [Text]
-A list of text values that delimit the substrings in this text.
+A list of text values that delimits the substrings in text.

 ## Return Value
 *Substrings*